anuragpeshne/ledger-charts/README.md

-# ledger-cli-gui
+# ledger-charts
-gui for ledger-cli
+Charts for ledger-cli